AlexanderDzhoganov/ComfyTextures/README.md

 # Credits

 Made by me (Alexander Dzhoganov).
-If you are hiring, hit me up at alexanderdzhoganov [at] gmail [dot] com.

 Thank you to the Stability.ai and to the ComfyUI teams for their wonderful work on Stable Diffusion and ComfyUI.

+## At [neuratech.io](https://neuratech.io), we are working hard on building the next generation of GenAI solutions.
+## Let's chat about your business use-case: sales@neuratech.io